Robert Doughty Weeks: Personal life

 Weeks died on June 16, 1854, in Oyster Bay, New York.

 Descendants

 Through his eldest son John, he was a grandfather of Sarah Carnes Weeks (1863–1956), the first wife of Francis L. V. Hoppin, an architect and artist.

+Through his son James, he was a grandfather of Louis Seabury Weeks (1881-1971), an architect who designed buildings for International Telephone & Telegraph in Madrid (Telefónica Building), Bucarest (Telephones Company Building), and New York (75 Broad Street).

 Through his daughter Julia, he was a grandfather of Henry Wheeler DeForest (1855–1938), who became a railroad executive, capitalist and industrialist, and Robert Weeks DeForest (1848–1931), a lawyer, financier, and philanthropist.
 Weeks was buried at Green-Wood Cemetery in Brooklyn.